-Working with Novigation Deputification and Master nage 5.
-Working with Navigation, Beautification and Master page. a.
+5. Working with Navigation, Beautification and Master page. a.
 Create Web Form to demonstrate use of Website Navigation controls and Site Map. b.
-Create a web application to demonstrate use of Master Page with applying Styles and Themes for page beautification. c.
+Create a web application to demonstrate use of Master Page with applying Styles and Themes for page beautification. с.
 Create a web application to demonstrate various states of ASP.NET Pages.
 6. Working with Database a.
 Create a web application bind data in a multiline textbox by querying in another textbox. b.
 Create a web application to display records by using database. c.
-Demonstrate the use of Datalist link control. С. Demonstrate the use of Datanst link control.
+Demonstrate the use of Datalist link control.
 7. Working with Database a.
 Create a web application to display Databinding using dropdownlist control. b.
 Create a web application for to display the phone no of an author using database. c.
 Create a web application for inserting and deleting record from a database.
-(Using •• Execute-Non Query).
+(Using Execute-Non Query).
 8. Working with data controls a.
 Create a web application to demonstrate various uses and properties of SqlDataSource. b.
-Create a web application to demonstrate data binding using DetailsView and FormView Control. c.
+Create a web application to demonstrate data binding using DetailsView and FormView Control. с.
 Create a web application to display Using Disconnected Data Access and Databinding using GridView.
 9. Working with GridView control a.
 Create a web application to demonstrate use of GridView control template and GridView hyperlink. b.
-Create a web application to demonstrate use of GridView button column and GridView events. c.
+Create a web application to demonstrate use of GridView button column and GridView events. с.
 Create a web application to demonstrate GridView paging and Creating own table format using GridView.
 10. Working with AJAX and XML a.
 Create a web application to demonstrate reading and writing operation with XML. b.
-Create a web application to demonstrate Form Security and Windows Security with proper Authentication and Authorization properties. c.
+Create a web application to demonstrate Form Security and Windows Security with proper Authentication and Authorization properties. с.
 Create a web application to demonstrate use of various Ajax controls.
 11. Programs to create and use DLL

 B. Sc.
-(Information Technology) Semester - V
+(Information Tech Semester - V

-Course Name: Artificial Intelligence Practical Course Code: USIT5P4
+Course Name: Artificial Intellige ence Practical Course Code: USIT5P4

 (Elective I)

 Periods per week (1 Period is 50 minutes) 3

 Credits 2

 Hours Marks

 Evaluation System Practical Examination 21/2 50

 Internal

-Practi cal Details No 1 a Write a program to implement depth first search algorithm. b Write a program to implement breadth first search algorithm.
-2 a Write a program to simulate 4-Queen / N-Queen problem. b Write a program to solve tower of Hanoi problem.
+Practical Details No 1 a Write a program to implement depth first search algorithm. b Write a program to implement breadth first search algorithm.
+2 a Write a program to simulate 4-Queen / N-Queen problem.
+Write a program to simulate 4-Queen / N-Queen problem. b Write a program to solve tower of Hanoi problem.
 3 a Write a program to implement alpha beta search. b Write a program for Hill climbing problem.
 4 a Write a program to implement A algorithm. b Write a program to implement AO algorithm.
-5 a Write a program to solve water jug problem. b Design the simulation of tic - tac - toe game using min-max algorithm.
+5 a Write a program to solve water jug problem. b Design the simulation of tic $-$ tac $-$ toe game using min-max algorithm.
 6 a Write a program to solve Missionaries and Cannibals problem. b Design an application to simulate number puzzle problem.
 7 a Write a program to shuffle Deck of cards. b Solve traveling salesman problem using artificial intelligence technique.
-8 a Solve the block of World problem. b Solve constraint satisfaction problem 9 a Derive the expressions based on Associative law b Derive the expressions based on Distributive law 10 a Write a program to derive the predicate. (for e.g.: Sachin is batsman, batsman is cricketer) -> Sachin is Cricketer. b Write a program which contains three predicates: male, female, parent.
-Make rules for following family relations: father, mother, grandfather, grandm rules for following family relations: father, mother, grandfather, grandmother, brother, sister, uncle, aunt, nephew and niece, cousin.
+8 a Solve the block of World problem. b Solve constraint satisfaction problem 9 а Derive the expressions based on Associative law b Derive the expressions based on Distributive law 10 a Write a program to derive the predicate. (for e.g.: Sachin is batsman , batsman is cricketer) - > Sachin is Cricketer. b Write a program which contains three predicates: male, female, parent.
+Make rules for following family relations: father, mother, grandfather, grandmother, brother, sister, uncle, aunt, nephew and niece, cousin.
 Question: i.
 Draw Family Tree. ii.
 Define: Clauses, Facts, Predicates and Rules with conjunction and disjunction